 Now stack all the paper in clear shelving or paper baskets so you can see the choices.
-I don’t know about you but I have two size of construction paper, poster board, bulletin board paper, newsprint paper, white copy paper, notebook paper, coffee filters, coloring and painting books, scratch off paper and so much more.
+I don’t know about you but I have two sizes of construction paper, poster board, bulletin board paper, newsprint paper, white copy paper, notebook paper, coffee filters, coloring and painting books, scratch off paper and so much more.

-I use a ton of collage materials.
-So, I like to have pasta, buttons, beads, feathers, bells, puzzle pieces, just tons of stuff for kids to glue onto paper or art projects.
+I use a ton of collage materials in my home daycare supplies.
+I like to have pasta, buttons, beads, feathers, bells, puzzle pieces, just tons of stuff for kids to glue onto paper or art projects.

 I can just grab one or 3 and bring them in for a project with the kids.
 I don’t know if you would want to get rid of this type of thing, but if you do, toss it in the donation box.
 Make sure it’s all readily available and within reach so you’ll use it though.

 No one probably needs more than 12 bulletin board sets and 12 posters.
 Take out the calendar stuff you never use and pass it on to someone who will use it.

 Set all the things you aren’t going to use in the donation box and enjoy your day!

-Let’s start with the grown-up books.
+Let’s start with the grown-up books – the ones YOU read.
 Do you have enough shelving to store all of your books?
 If not, it’s time to pare them down.
 Put the ones you won’t read again in the donation box to share and organize the rest in the space you have.

-If you have some obvious ones you won’t use, put them in the donation box.
+If you have some obvious books that you won’t use, put them in the donation box.
 Then take what you have left and organize it on the shelf.

 If you have so much clutter that you can’t see what you even have, that stuff is not bringing you joy, it’s weighing you down.
 Letting go of things you don’t love brings you lots of room for more joy in your life.
 It’s such a freeing feeling to purge extra things.

 Make sure your lesson plans are accessible.
 I keep the main sheets on my bulletin board so it’s easy to look up and see what I had planned for the day the night before when I’m getting out supplies.

 Do you have stickers or other prizes that you use?
 All of those things should be at your fingertips.
 I like to keep all of my cut outs, stickers, stencils and things like that in a small plastic tote together so it’s all accessible in one swoop.

 Science is my favorite.
 I can get a ton of stuff and not have it organized, so every now and then I have to go through it and put things in their place and make it accessible.

 If you don’t have a good science storage system, think about some clear plastic totes that will help you grab what you need in a snap.
 Toss anything you don’t use in the donation box for this week.

-Playdough and clay
+Day 20: Playdough and Clay

 Today is playdough and clay declutter time.
 Playdough, clay, model magic, wikki sticks, any of the stuff you use to mold and create.

 I could never have enough playdough; HOWEVER, I do get too many shaping and molding toys.
 Now is a good time to comb through what you have and get it in order.

 Now take your donation box and put it in the car so you can drop it off as soon as possible.
 You’re kicking butt!
-Leave a comment and tell us what all you’ve accomplished so far.

-Decluttering the office
+Decluttering the Home Daycare Office

 This week we are going to tackle the office.
-Today’s task is going to be to gather all the papers laying around and, in the piles, or drawers waiting to be filed and file them.
+Today’s task is going to be to gather all the papers laying around in piles or drawers and file them.